Shai Ross: BC Lions

 On June 23, 2022, it was announced that Ross had signed with the BC Lions.
+He became a free agent after the 2022 season.

 Personal life

+Shai used to enjoy skateboarding at the local skatepark in St Vital, Winnipeg MB.
+He also used to rap/freestyle in his early teenage years.

 Ross has a daughter who was born in 2015 while he was a member of the Okanagan Sun, but was able to fly back to Winnipeg in time for her birth.
-His brother, Alex Taylor, was selected by the Eskimos in the 2018 CFL Draft and the two were teammates in 2019.
+Him and his daughters mother, Kelsey Elizabeth were teenage sweethearts and now coparent since they broke up.
+His brother, Alex Taylor, was selected by the Eskimos in the 2018 CFL draft and the two were teammates in 2019.
 Ross gained notoriety in 2021 through a viral video which showed him dunking an Oreo while performing a backflip.
 In 2022, Ross filmed another video that went viral of him doing a backflip while holding a barbell.